 The objective here is to do relationship-building and encouraging positive behaviour by appreciating clients while also being firm.
 This email template is thank you for payment message sample.

 As with all our above templates, the Thanks For Paying template follows many of the same core principles, such as clearness, conciseness, and politeness.
 This set of templates go an enormously long way to building a great relationship with your customers and helping you get paid sooner in future.

-Tried and tested, you can access all 8 of our most effective email templates for free here.
+Tried and tested over our 7 years of invoice chasing and having helped businesses recover over $5bn in unpaid invoices, you can access all 8 of our most effective email templates for free here.